grotepfn/openstreetmap_dijkstra_optimization/README.md

 Open the index.html with a webbrowser to use the application.

-Run the benchmark comparing different routig algorithms with
+Run the benchmark comparing different routing algorithms with
 ```bash
 go run routing_benchmark.go dijkstra.go
 ```